adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 What about the way we design components?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.
 All these things have one thing in common.
 They hide stuff.

 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.
-If pages only contain the essential, then there should be little or nothing to hide.
+If pages only contain the essential, then there should be little and maybe even nothing to hide.

 Effort aside, designing fully responsive and inclusive components take *more* code.
 More code that users rarely appreciate.
 After all, it slows the page down and requires the user to exert energy revealing the hidden content.